Search our Physician Database to find the one that is right for you.

 NMMC Women's Hospital advocates breastfeeding as the superior choice of infant nutrition.
 Board-certified lactation consultants are available to help mothers better understand the benefits of breastfeeding and to learn feeding techniques and coping skills.
 New mothers have the option of meeting with a consultant either before or after delivery by appointment.

-To learn more about the benefits of breastfeeding, click here.
+For information about the health benefits of breasfeeding, click here.

 The Newborn Follow-up Clinic helps identify problems that sometimes appear after a baby is discharged from the nursery and should be evaluated before the two-week checkup.
 The main goal is to identify jaundice, weight loss and other problems an infant might develop.
 Most infants return to the Newborn Follow-up Clinic within one to two days after discharge.
 A nurse will weigh the infant and make sure there are no feeding problems, and a lactation consultant is available for any breastfeeding concerns.